 Commonwealth Court dismissed the case relying on prior precedent that education funding is a legislative policy for the General Assembly and therefore not subject to judicial review.
 The court reasoned that it could “no more determine what level of annual funding would be sufficient for each student in each district in the statewide system to achieve the required proficiencies than the [state] Supreme Court was able to determine what constitutes an ‘adequate’ education or what level of funding would be ‘adequate’ for each student in such a system.”

 Reversing the lower court’s decision, the Pennsylvania Supreme Court notes the judiciary must be “skeptical of calls to abstain from a given constitutional dispute.”
 Returning the matter to the lower court for further consideration, Justice David Wecht wrote, “[i]t remains for (the) petitioners to substantiate and elucidate the classification at issue and to establish the nature of the right to education, if any, to determine what standard of review the lower court must employ to evaluate their challenge… [b]ut (the) petitioners are entitled to do so.”

 We will continue to monitor developments with this important case and its impact on public education in the Commonwealth, and provide additional updates as appropriate.
-If you have additional questions, please do not hesitate to contact me or any of the attorneys in Barley Snyder’s Education Law Practice Group.
+If you have additional questions, please do not hesitate to contact any of the attorneys in Barley Snyder’s Education Law Practice Group.